 November 2, 1948 - President Harry S. Truman rallies from behind, capturing his first president election from the supposed winner Thomas E. Dewey, the governor of New York.
 Headlines in national newspapers had overtly announced a Dewey victory, only to be proven wrong.
 Truman won the Electoral College vote with 303 to Dewey's 189, with Strom Thurmond, running as the States' Rights candidate, receiving 39 Electoral votes.
 Truman won the election with less than 50% of the popular votes, with additional candidate, Henry Wallace, siphoning off over one million votes in the four man race.

 December 15, 1948 - Alger Hiss, former State Department official, is indicted for perjury in connection to denials of passing state secrets to a communist spy ring.
 He would be convicted of the conspiracy on January 21, 1950 and receive a five year sentence.

-B-50 Lucky Lady II in Texas after completing the first around-the-world
+II in Texas after completing the first around-the-world non-stop

-non-stop airplane flight.
-It was refueled four times in
+airplane flight.
+It was refueled four times in flight.

 June 29, 1949 - United States withdraws its troops from Korea.

-October 7, 1949 - Tokyo Rose, the femme fatale of Japanese war broadcasts, was sentenced to ten years in prison.
+October 7, 1949 - Tokyo Rose, the femme fatale of Japanese war broadcasts, is sentenced to ten years in prison.
 She would be paroled in 1956 and pardoned in 1977.